mpaluchowski/wishlist-couple/README.md

 ## Features

-* configurable - title, names, introduction, wishlist items with photos, characteristics and links to shops or more details
+* configurable - title, names, introduction, wishlist items with photos, details and links to shops or more details
+* wishlist items can be claimed, disappearing from the list
-* space for a large header image - usually the couple's photo; use 1500x500px for size
+* visual customization via a large header image - usually the couple's photo; use 1500x500px for size
-* wishlist items can be claimed, thus disappearing from the list
+* responsive layout

 ## Requirements